sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 ## Defence

 Before I said that it's almost impossible to detect Selenium Webdriver and Google Chrome when they used together.
 Actually, I see two ways to protect yourself:
-- Create your website/web app with Flash >_<.
-It's ugly, but it should work.
+- Create your website/web app with Flash.
+It's ugly, nobody uses it except for promo sites, but it should work.
 I'm sure it's possible to find a way to interact with Flash as well (with JavaScript calls or using other tools), but it won't be a native browser way to do it - so, probably, you can detect it.
 - Heuristic methods.
 For example, Google AdWords/AdSense system is able to detect bots by tracking mouse moves, scrolls, timings, etc. I believe it's very complicated and very expensive technology, but it exists.

 ## Summary